 ‘Tourniquet Killer’ set to be executed in Texas

-HUNTSVILLE, Texas (AP) — A Houston-area man who was convicted of capital murder for strangling a woman, and who also confessed to strangling a 9-year-old girl and two teenagers, is set to be the first person to be executed in the U.S. in 2018.
+HUNTSVILLE, Texas (AP) — A Houston-area sex offender who was convicted of killing a young woman and confessed to three more strangling deaths is set for lethal injection in Texas Thursday in what would be the first U.S. execution of 2018.

-Prosecutors dubbed Anthony Allen Shore the “tourniquet killer” because he used a stick to tightly secure a cord around the neck of 21-year-old Maria del Carmen Estrada.
-She disappeared as she walked to work early on April 16, 1992.
-Estrada’s body was found in the drive-thru lane of a Houston Dairy Queen.
+Shore was condemned for the slaying of 21-year-old Maria del Carmen Estrada, who disappeared as she walked to work early on April 16, 1992.
+Her strangled body was later found dumped in the drive-thru lane of a Houston Dairy Queen.

-Shore was convicted in Estrada’s death in 2004 and is scheduled for execution Thursday in Huntsville, Texas.
+Shore is scheduled for execution Thursday evening in Huntsville, Texas.